zetrosoft/zetrosoft/README.md

-# 👋 Halo, Saya Zetrosoft (Zetrogede)
+# 👋 Hi, I'm Zetrosoft (Zetrogede)
 ### 🚀 Software Architect | ERP Specialist | Web3 & AI Developer

-Saya adalah seorang pengembang yang percaya bahwa teknologi harus menjadi jembatan antara kompleksitas masalah dan kemudahan solusi.
-Dengan latar belakang kuat di industri **ERP** dan kini merambah ke dunia **Decentralized Apps (Web3)**, saya membangun sistem yang tidak hanya berfungsi, namun juga memiliki integritas tinggi dan transparansi.
+I am a developer who believes that technology should serve as a bridge between complex problems and seamless solutions.
+With a strong foundation in the **ERP** industry and an expanding expertise in **Decentralized Applications (Web3)**, I build systems that are not only functional but also rooted in high integrity and transparency.

 ---

-### 📂 Proyek Unggulan (Featured Projects)
+### 📂 Featured Projects

 #### 🛡️ [VeriFi - Smart Verification Agent](https://github.com/zetrosoft/verifi-app)
-VeriFi adalah solusi verifikasi pintar : ** Payments x402 - ERC8004 protocol**.
-Proyek ini mengintegrasikan AI Agent dengan protokol blockchain (Avalanche x402 & ERC8004) untuk menciptakan sistem pembayaran dan verifikasi data yang otonom, aman, dan dapat dilacak di atas rantai (on-chain).
+VeriFi is a smart verification solution built on the **Payments x402 - ERC8004 protocol**.
+This project integrates AI Agents with blockchain protocols (Avalanche x402 & ERC8004) to create an autonomous, secure, and on-chain traceable payment and data verification system.

-#### 📊 ERPNext Customisation & Enterprise Apps
+#### 📊 ERPNext Customization & Enterprise Apps
-Optimalisasi sistem manajemen perusahaan melalui ekosistem Frappe/ERPNext untuk efisiensi operasional yang maksimal:
+Optimizing corporate management systems through the Frappe/ERPNext ecosystem for maximum operational efficiency:
-- **Sales Monitor**: Dasbor analitik untuk memantau performa penjualan secara real-time, membantu pengambilan keputusan strategis berbasis data.
+- **Sales Monitor**: A real-time analytical dashboard to track sales performance, enabling data-driven strategic decision-making.
-- **Finance-app**: Modul kustomisasi akuntansi untuk menyelaraskan laporan keuangan dengan standar akuntansi lokal dan kebutuhan spesifik perusahaan.
+- **Finance-app**: Custom accounting modules designed to align financial reporting with local standards and specific corporate requirements.
-- **Employee Portal**: Platform mandiri karyawan untuk manajemen kehadiran, pengajuan cuti, dan administrasi internal dengan antarmuka yang modern.
+- **Employee Portal**: A self-service platform for employees to manage attendance, leave requests, and internal administration with a modern interface.

 ---